Post

 Package repackaging proceeds through the following steps:

-1. APK Extraction: Extract the APK file of the target Android application.
+1. Extract the APK: Extract the APK file of the target Android application.

-2. APK Decompilation: Decompile the extracted APK into Smali code.
-Smali is a form similar to the assembly language of the Dalvik/ART virtual machine.
+2. Decompile the APK: Decompile the extracted APK into Smali code.
+Smali is an assembly-like language for the Dalvik/ART virtual machine.

-3. Smali Code Modification: Locate the SSL Pinning-related code and inject bypass logic or disable existing logic.
+3. Modify Smali Code: Find the SSL Pinning-related code and inject bypass logic or disable the existing logic.

-4. APK Recompilation: Recompile the modified Smali code back into an APK file.
+4. Recompile the APK: Recompile the modified Smali code back into an APK file.

-5. APK Signing: Sign the recompiled APK with a new signature.
+5. Sign the APK: Sign the recompiled APK with a new signature.
 The Android system does not allow the installation of unsigned apps.

-6. APK Installation: Install the signed APK on the target device or emulator.
+6. Install the APK: Install the signed APK on the target device or emulator.

 Through this process, we can modify the app’s internal logic to neutralize SSL Pinning and successfully intercept the app’s network traffic via a proxy.